-- State of system? - Can reclaim resources held by process P_0 , but insufficient resources to fulfill other processes requests. - Deadlock exists, consisting of processes P_1 , P_2 , P_3 , and P_4 .
+- State of system? - Can reclaim resources held by process P0, but insufficient resources to fulfill other processes requests. - Deadlock exists, consisting of processes P_1 , P_2 , P_3 , and P_4 .

+- Second Example of Detection Algorithm

-Detection-Algorithm Usage
+- Oetection-Algorithm Usage

 - When, and how often, to invoke depends on:

 - How often a deadlock is likely to occur?

-- How many processes will need to be rolled back?

-- one for each disjoint cycle
+- How many processes will need to be rolled back? one for each disjoint cycle

 - If detection algorithm is invoked arbitrarily, there may be many cycles in the resource graph and so we would not be able to tell which of the many deadlocked processes "caused" the deadlock.

-Recovery from Deadlock: Process Termination
+Recovery from Deadlock: 1.
+Process Termination

 - Abort all deadlocked processes.

 - Abort one process at a time until the deadlock cycle is eliminated.

-- In which order should we choose to abort?
+- To minimize cost: in which order should we choose to abort?

 - Priority of the process.

 - How long process has computed, and how much longer to completion.

 - Resources the process has used.

 - Resources process needs to complete.

 - How many processes will need to be terminated.

 - Is process interactive or batch?

-Recovery from Deadlock: Resource Preemption
+Recovery from Deadlock: 2.
+Resource Preemption

-- Selecting a victim minimize cost. - Rollback return to some safe state, restart process for that state. - Starvation same process may always be picked as victim, include number of rollback in cost factor.
+- Three issues need to be addressed: - Selecting a victim minimize cost. - Rollback return to some safe state, restart process for that state. - Starvation same process may always be picked as victim, include number of rollback in cost factor.